Counting coins, making change, and solving money word problems are all important skills. Here are some ideas to help you teach them!

 - Coin Brain Bender Puzzles: This is great for reviewing with older students.
 Challenge students to use a specific number of coins to make a specific total (be sure they have coins to work with).
-Try the puzzle to the right to see how challenging this can be.
+Try the puzzle above to see how challenging this can be.
 You can make your own puzzles or purchase this set of 24 Coin Count Task Cards.
 Another option is to have your students create these puzzles for each other.

-- You might also want to check the game Allowance From Lakeshore Learning Materials, which would be a great center or indoor recess activity.
+- You might also want to check the game Allowance from Lakeshore Learning Materials, which would be a great center or indoor recess activity.

-- Catalog Shopping: Round up a bunch of catalogs and let your students go shopping.
-To "buy" an item, the student cuts it out of the catalog along with the price and glues it onto a piece of paper.
+- Catalog Shopping: Round up a bunch of catalogs, and let your students go shopping.
+To “buy” an item, the student cuts it out of the catalog along with the price and glues it onto a piece of paper.
 Once they have bought several items, they can total up the value.
 You may want to give your students a budget.
 That way they can also subtract what they spend against what they have.

 - Plan a Fun Day: Give your students a budget (say $50-100) and allow them to plan a fun day for themselves and their families.
-They can use the internet to research how much each activity costs, then they can create a schedule and a balance sheet to show what they are spending.
+They can use the internet to research how much each activity costs; then they can create a schedule and a balance sheet to show what they are spending.

 - Use Real-World Situations: Say you are going on a field trip to the zoo.
-To go on the trip, you will have to cover extra bus fee and admission for the students and parent chaperons.
-Part of the money will come from a PTA field trip fund, the rest needs to be split equally among your students.
+To go on the trip, you will have to cover extra bus fee and admission for the students and parent chaperones.
+Part of the money will come from a PTA field trip fund, but the rest needs to be split equally among your students.
 Allow your students to do the math to figure out how much each student needs to pay.
-Play around with the numbers - what if there was no PTA fund?
-What if the zoo cost .50 more per person?
+Play around with the numbers – what if there was no PTA fund?
+What if the zoo cost $0.50 more per person?